Our offerings help researchers, practitioners and families enhance their skills to support young children

 The Language of Art – $30

-The atelier plays an important role in the schools in Reggio Emilia, Italy.
+The art studio plays an important role in the schools in Reggio Emilia, Italy.
 This workshop will discuss the importance of offering process art experiences to support children’s creativity and inquiry-based learning.
 Learn how to embrace the hundred languages of children by offering materials and art experiences that allow for investigation and unique explorations.
-Registration to come.
+Register.

 FREE FAMILY BROWN BAGS